 Credit may also be awarded to students who pass CLEP exams with a score of 50 or better.
 A list of course equivalents for the CLEP examinations accepted by Suffolk is available through the Admissions Office.
-CLEP examinations are offered throughout the year in group sessions at the Ammerman Campus.
-Visit department.sunysuffolk.edu/College LevelExaminationProgram(CLEP)A/index.asp.
+CLEP examinations are offered throughout the year in group sessions at the Ammerman and Michael J. Grant campuses.
+Visit www.sunysuffolk.edu/apply-enroll/transfer-students/CLEP.